If BlueConic is not working properly on your website, go through the checklist below to check if everything has been set up correctly.

 - Is the BlueConic script talking to the right BlueConic tenant?
 You can check this by opening the browser's console again and typing 'blueConicClient.getHostname()'.
 It should return the hostname (and optionally port) of your BlueConic tenant:

 - Has the hostname of your website been configured properly in BlueConic?
 Make sure the hostname that has been configured in BlueConic exactly matches the hostname you see in the location bar of your browser.
 Configuring "acme.com" in BlueConic does not mean "www.acme.com" will work.
 There needs to be an exact match.
 Also, do not include the protocol.
-This article describes how to add new channels & hostnames.
+This article describes how to add new channels and hostnames.

 - It is possible to explicitly specify a channel identifier in the BlueConic script, instead of it being resolved through a domain.
 This can be done by declaring a global 'bcChannelIdentifier' variable in the BlueConic script: